 During World War II, the caves and cellars that extended from the brewery was once considered the site of an air raid shelter for Wheeling.4 Henry C. Miller, of the Wheeling Realty Company, who was also in charge of shelters for the local Civilian Defense Corps, proposed the idea based on the fact that bombers from the Atlantic coast could reach Wheeling in an attempt to avoid heavily fortified and defended coastal cities, and attempt to bomb inland industrialized regions.

-The Miller Brewing Company considered the Schmulbach facility as a potential home for a brewing operation in 1978.1 The brewery is listed on the National Register of Historic Places.3
+The Miller Brewing Company considered the Schmulbach facility as a potential home for a brewing operation in 1978,1 but it was reused instead as storage.
+The Schmulbach complex is listed on the National Register of Historic Places.3

 - Name: Schmulbach Brewery